spotlightpa/poor-richard/content/news/nurses-fed-up.md

 kicker = "Health"
 published = 2019-09-11T09:17:34.226Z
 hero-image = "img/uploads/nurse.jpeg"
+hero-image-credit = "Darrell Sapp/Pittsburgh Post-Gazette"
-hero-image-credit = "Courtesy Darrell Sapp, Philadelphia Inquirer" hero-image-description = "Lauren Narbey, a 31-year-old certified nurse-midwife in Pittsburgh, most recently filed for a new license from a state nursing board in July and is still waiting for a response." authors = ["Sara Simon"]
+hero-image-description = "Lauren Narbey, a 31-year-old certified nurse-midwife in Pittsburgh, most recently filed for a new license from a state nursing board in July and is still waiting for a response." slug = "pa-nurses-are-fed-up-with-hold-times-rude-answers-and-delays-dealing-with-state-licensing-board" authors = ["Sara Simon"]
 +++